mount2010/tfcplusdiscordbot/README.md

 `yarn build`

 This will compile files in /src to the out directory, which can be used in production.

+Copy config/local.example.json to config/local.json.
+Edit this with the values of your database and your bot token.

 The compilation is actually two-fold, due to limitations of Babel.
 With the advice of another engineer, I decided to go against using Gulp to automate this.
 Instead, all this is done within the `build` script.
 First, the /src directory is compiled.
 Then, the /commands directory is compiled, and the output from the commands copied into the /out folder.
 The /out folder can now be used to run the bot.